cloro

 CatchAll homepage

-Best for: Teams building RAG pipelines, AI agents, market intelligence, or research workflows where the goal is comprehensive web coverage rather than the canonical Google SERP.
+Best for: Teams building RAG pipelines, AI agents, or research workflows where the goal is comprehensive web coverage rather than the canonical Google SERP.

-Unlike traditional SERP APIs that prioritize top-ranking pages from Google, CatchAll is designed around recall.
-It surfaces a wide range of relevant results from across the open web, enriches them with structured metadata (entities, events, contextual fields), and turns raw web content into clean queryable datasets for AI workflows.
+Unlike traditional SERP APIs that prioritize top-ranking pages, CatchAll is designed around recall.
+It surfaces a wide range of relevant results from across the open web, enriches them with structured metadata, and turns raw content into clean queryable datasets for AI workflows.

-The product is meaningfully different from the Tier 1–3 tools above.
-CatchAll won’t help you track Google rank, but it will help you build a RAG pipeline that returns broader source coverage than Google’s index alone.
+CatchAll will not help you track Google rank.
+It will help you build a RAG pipeline that returns broader source coverage than Google’s index alone.

 Key features

-• Coverage-first web search — comprehensive sets of relevant results, not just top-ranked pages
+• Coverage-first web search — comprehensive result sets, not just top-ranked pages.

-• Advanced query syntax — keywords, entities, timeframes, filters
+• Advanced query syntax across keywords, entities, timeframes, and filters.

 Pros

-• High recall maximizes coverage, minimizes missed relevant data
+• High recall maximizes coverage and minimizes missed relevant data.

-• Strong fit for RAG, agents, automated research workflows
+• Strong fit for RAG, agents, and automated research workflows.

 Cons

 Pricing.
-Tiered, usage-based depending on request volume and feature access.
+Tiered and usage-based, depending on request volume and feature access.

 True cost per call at production volume

 Headline pricing is misleading.
-The real cost depends on depth (n=10 vs n=100), AI Overview enrichment (often a surcharge), and bundle vs per-call billing (which makes the math nonlinear at irregular volumes).
+The real cost depends on depth (n=10 vs n=100), AI Overview enrichment (often a surcharge), and bundle vs per-call billing (nonlinear at irregular volumes).

-The table below works the math at the most common production depth combinations, assuming mid-tier monthly volume (~30,000 searches/month):
+The table works the math at common production depths, assuming mid-tier volume (~30,000 searches/month):

 APIn=10n=10 + AIOn=100n=100 + AIO